 I always like to keep a few extra special treat/snacks/toys up my sleeve for when the kids get to the end of their travel rope and you still aren’t to your destination yet (we had a couple of travel days like this and these extras helped to soothe the cranky kids until we could get to the hotel).

 Get Your Kids Involved when planning train travel in Europe with Kids!

-Train travel can be a great learning experience for kids.
+Train travel in Europe can be a great learning experience for kids.
 Get them involved by showing them a map of your route and which stops will be in between.
 Show them how to read the departure boards in the terminals.

 You could make up scavenger hunt cards with things that they are likely to see on the train and outside the windows as you travel and see how many they can check off!